mjkelly/experiments/vagrant/minecraft/README.md

 Vagrant+Ansible Configs for Minecraft Server
 ============================================

 This directory contains `Vagrantfile` (for Vagrant, http://vagrantup.com) and `ansible-playbook` (for Ansible, http://ansibleworks.com) which set up a virtual machine to run Minecraft.

-When finished, you should have a `minecraft` user whose home directory contains everything you need to start running a minecraft server.
-If you want to start a brand new server, all you should need to do is call `./run.sh` to start the server and whitelist your user. (`/whitelist add <username>` on the minecraft server console.)
+When finished, you should have a `minecraft` user whose home directory contains a minecraft server directory.
+The server should be running under mark2 (https://github.com/mcdevs/mark2), though note that unless you edited the `white-list.txt` under `files/default-server`, you must add users to the whitelist before anyone can join.

 DISCLAIMER
 ----------